quicwg/base-drafts/draft-ietf-quic-transport.md

 uses.

-The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) don't cause packets for a QUIC connection to be delivered to the wrong endpoint.
+The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP) don't cause packets for a QUIC connection to be delivered to the wrong endpoint.
 Each endpoint selects connection IDs using an implementation-specific (and perhaps deployment-specific) method which will allow packets with that connection ID to be routed back to the endpoint and identified by the endpoint upon receipt.

-Connection IDs MUST NOT contain any information that can be used to correlate them with other connection IDs for the same connection.
+Connection IDs MUST NOT contain any information that can be used by to correlate them with other connection IDs for the same connection.
 As a trivial example, this means the same connection ID MUST NOT be issued more than once on the same connection.